reelgirly/Flex-2-15-Haswell-/README.md

 - Now reboot into Clover and grep the ACPI files (press fn+F4 and/or F4 at Clover boot screen)
 - files will be placed in /EFI/CLOVER/ACPI/origin
-- move all files o another folder
+- move all files to another folder
 - remove everything except DSDT.aml and the SSDT*.aml files
 - remove SSDT-1.aml, SSDT-4x.aml
 - disassembly all at once by "iasl -da -dl *.aml" in terminal where files are located